kaustabpal/kaustabpal.github.io/_posts/linear_algebra/2020-05-24-linear-algebra.md

 # Symmetric matrices

 Symmetric matrices are one of the most special matrices in linear algebra.
-For a matrix $$A$$, if $$A=A^T$$ then $$A$$ is called a symmetric matrix.
+A matrix $$A$$ is called symmetric if $$A=A^T$$.

 Symmetric matrices have some properties which makes them so special.
 The important properties of symmetric matrices are:

 1. The eigen values of real symmetric matrices are always real.

-2. If the real symmetric matrix has distinct eigen values then it's eigen vectors are always orthonormal.
+2. If the real symmetric matrix has distinct eigen values then it's eigen vectors can be chosen to be orthonormal.

 3. Real symmetric matrices are always diagonalizable.